tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-no-gateway.rst

 It is expected that the ToR propagates these routes to the rest of the underlay network.
 When using the prefix per vrouter mode, the ToR might also be configured with static routes pointing to the compute nodes, instead of peering with the control node.

 Vhost interface is also added in the default routing instance.
-Policy and security groups can be applied on this interface as well, so that traffic from the applications and services running on the host can be subjected to all policy decisions possible in Contrail.
+Policy and security groups can be applied on this interface as well, so that traffic from the applications and services running on the host can be subjected to all policy decisions possible in Tungsten Fabric.

 The IP fabric network is a Layer 3-only network and the vrouter only looks at the routing table for all forwarding decisions.